zweers/marble_run_2026/README.md

 3D file for use on a bamboo 4mm diameter stick:

-VV2 is a support to be printed in TPU for AMS . you can use it with bamboo sticks diameter 4 mm, one stick will do. the design has to be improved, it is a bit stiff and hard to attach it from the side of the stick. sliding it on from the top will work fine.
-I also tried printing in TPU-95 but that was very soft and has to be mounted on 2 sticks, with only one it will sag.
+"VV-2 TPU-95" is a support to be printed in TPU for AMS . you can use it with bamboo sticks diameter 4 mm. the design has to be improved, it is a bit stiff (even with tpu4ams) and hard to attach it from the side of the stick. sliding it on from the top will work fine.
+I also tried printing in TPU-95 (generic) but that was very soft and has to be mounted on 2 sticks, with only one it will sag.